 11.1 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 11.2 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorized use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 11.3 We wish to draw your attention to the fact that the legal prescription period in Mauritius (i.e., the period during which one party may sue another party or be sued after the happening of an event) is 10 years for non-immovable-property-related matters (actions personnelles).
 Depending on the nature of our relationship with you, we may, in this context, also choose to keep your personal data after our last transaction with you, for at least the legal prescription period in order to be able to defend or enforce our rights or for such number of years according to the applicable laws.

 11.4 Please contact us for further details on retention periods for different aspects of your personal data.

 11.5 In some circumstances, you can ask us to delete your personal data: see Request erasure below for further information.

 11.6 In some circumstances, we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

-12.1 When sharing your personal data within Beachcomber, whether this involves transferring your data outside the countries where Beachcomber operates, we ensure your personal data is protected as per the applicable law requirements.
+12.1 When sharing your personal data within Beachcomber and Beachcomber Tours, whether this involves transferring your data outside the countries where Beachcomber operates, we ensure your personal data is protected as per the applicable law requirements.

 12.2 Whenever we transfer your personal data, we ensure a similar degree of security and protection is afforded to it.
 For further details, please contact us.